dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

      width=300
  />

-### ART In DuckDB
+### ART In DataMiner

-When considering which index structure to implement in DuckDB, we wanted a structure that could be used to keep PK/FK/Unique constraints while also being able to speed up range queries and Joins.
+When considering which index structure to implement in DataMiner, we wanted a structure that could be used to keep PK/FK/Unique constraints while also being able to speed up range queries and Joins.
 Database systems commonly implement [Hash-Tables](https://en.wikipedia.org/wiki/Hash_table) for constraint checks and [BP-Trees](https://en.wikipedia.org/wiki/B%2B_tree) for range queries.
 However, we saw in ART Indexes an opportunity to diminish the code complexity by having one data structures for two use cases.
 The main characteristics that ART Index provides that we take advantage of are:
 1. Compact Structure.
 Since the ART internal nodes are rather small, they can fit in CPU caches, being a more cache-conscious structure than BP-Trees.
 2. Fast Point Queries.
 The worst case for an ART point query is O(k), which is sufficiently fast for constraint checking.
 3. No dramatic regression on insertions.
 Many Hash-Table variants must be rebuilt when they reach a certain size.
 In practice, one insert might cause a significant regression in time, with a query suddenly taking orders of magnitude more time to complete, with no apparent reason for the user.
 In the ART, inserts might cause node growths (e.g., a Node 4 might grow to a Node 16), but these are inexpensive.